theforeman/hammer-cli/doc/creating_commands.md

 validate_options do
   all(:option_name, :option_surname).required  # requires all the options
   option(:option_age).required          # requires a single option,
                                         # equivalent of :required => true in option declaration
   any(:option_email, :option_phone).required   # requires at least one of the options

-  # Tt is possible to create more complicated constructs.
+  # It is possible to create more complicated constructs.
   # This example requires either the full address or nothing
   if any(:option_street, :option_city, :option_zip).exist?
     all(:option_street, :option_city, :option_zip).required